HOME> Products> Natural and Chemical compound> LipiDye II

 Two-photon Imaging of Microglial LDs

-*The data was provided by Dr. Hyun Beom Choi and Dr. Brian MacVicar, The University of British Columbia".
+*Data courtesy of Dr. Hyun Beom Choi and Dr. Brian MacVicar, The University of British Columbia.

 Go back to index